 Dress code: elegant and chic.

 Alternative: Opium, this slick all-white beach-side dance club hosts a ton of famous international DJs and is the place to go to meet fellow tourists.
-For convenience you can buy your cover in advance online with one drink included.
+For convenience, you can buy your cover in advance online with one drink and VIP tour included.

 LGBT Barcelona Nightlife Tips